-Mobile Phone/Use of Cameras: Parents, staff and visitors are prohibited from using their mobile phones on site and we kindly ask that you switch these to silent or turn them off when dropping off and collecting your child from nursery.
+Mobile Phone/Use of Cameras/Image taking devices including smart watches - All electronic devices with imaging and sharing capabilities: Parents, staff and visitors are prohibited from using their mobile phones and any other smart/electronic devices which can capture/share images on site and we kindly ask that you switch these to silent or turn them off when dropping off and collecting your child from nursery.
 Mobile phones and other camera devices are not to be used on site without prior permission from staff to protect the children in our care.